Codecademy/docs/content/html/concepts/tags/terms/acronym/acronym.md

 ---

 ## `<acronym>` tag

-The `<acronym>` was used the make acronyms before it was depricated.
+The `<acronym>` was used the make acronyms before it was deprecated.
 Now use the [`<abbr>`](https://www.codecademy.com/resources/docs/html/tags/abbr) instead.
 When using the tag there will be a dotted underline for the word to signify that it is an acronym.

 ## Syntax